-(d) Other than claims arising out of, or in connection with fraud or willful misrepresentation, the Indemnified Parties may not recover pursuant to Section 8.2(a)(vi) hereof until the end of the Escrow Period.
-At the end of the Escrow Period, the Stockholder Representative shall be subrogated to the rights of the Final Surviving Entity to collect any accounts receivable for which a claim is made hereunder.

-(e) Other than claims arising out of, or in connection with fraud or willful misrepresentation, from and after the Effective Time, the Indemnifying Parties shall not be obligated to indemnify the Indemnified Parties pursuant to clause (i) of Section 8.2(a) (but specifically excluding clause (ii) through clause (viii), inclusive, of Section 8.2(a)) for any indemnification claim that is made after the Applicable Expiration Date of the representation and warranty that forms the basis for such indemnified Parties shall have, before the Applicable Expiration Date of the representation and warranty that forms the basis for such indemnified Parties shall have, before the Applicable Expiration Date of the representation and warranty that forms the basis for such indemnified Parties shall have, before the Applicable Expiration Date of the representation and warranty that forms the basis for such indemnified Parties shall have, before the Applicable Expiration Date of the representation and warranty that forms the basis for such indemnification claim, previously made a bona fide claim by validly delivering a Claim Certificate of such indemnification claim pursuant to this Article VIII.

-(f) Other than claims arising out of, or in connection with fraud or willful misrepresentation (including clause (iii) of Section 8.2(a)), from and after the Effective Time, the Indemnifying Parties shall not be obligated to indemnify the Indemnified Parties pursuant to clause (iv) through clause (viii), inclusive, of Section 8.2(a)) for any indemnification claim that is made after the Escrow Period; provided, however, that such indemnification obligations shall not terminate with respect to any item or Loss as to which any Indemnified Parties shall have, before the end of the Escrow Period previously made a bona fide claim by validly delivering a Claim Certificate of such indemnification claim pursuant to this Article VIII.
+- (d) Other than claims arising out of, or in connection with fraud or willful misrepresentation, the Indemnified Parties may not recover pursuant to Section 8.2(a)(vi) hereof until the end of the Escrow Period.
+At the end of the Escrow Period, the Stockholder Representative shall be subrogated to the rights of the Final Surviving Entity to collect any accounts receivable for which a claim is made hereunder. - (e) Other than claims arising out of, or in connection with fraud or willful misrepresentation, from and after the Effective Time, the Indemnifying Parties shall not be obligated to indemnify the Indemnified Parties pursuant to clause (i) of Section 8.2(a) (but specifically excluding clause (ii) through clause (viii), inclusive, of Section 8.2(a)) for any indemnification claim that is made after the Applicable Expiration Date of the representation and warranty that forms the basis for such indemnification claim; provided, however, that such indemnification obligations shall not terminate with respect to any item or Loss as to which any Indemnified Parties shall have, before the Applicable Expiration Date of the representation and warranty that forms the basis for such indemnification claim, previously made a bona fide claim by validly delivering a Claim Certificate of such indemnification claim pursuant to this Article VIII. - (f) Other than claims arising out of, or in connection with fraud or willful misrepresentation (including clause (iii) of Section 8.2(a)), from and after the Effective Time, the Indemnifying Parties shall not be obligated to indemnify the Indemnified Parties pursuant to clause (iv) through clause (viii), inclusive, of Section 8.2(a)) for any indemnification claim that is made after the Escrow Period; provided, however, that such indemnification obligations shall not terminate with respect to any item or Loss as to which any Indemnified Parties shall have, before the end of the Escrow Period previously made a bona fide claim by validly delivering a Claim Certificate of such indemnification claim pursuant to this Article VIII.